alpaka-group/alpaka/doc/markdown/user/implementation/library/Usage.md

 using Size = std::size_t;
 // Define the accelerator to use. using Acc = alpaka::acc::AccCpuSerial<Dim, Size>;
-// Select the stream type.
+// Select the queue type.
-using Stream = a::stream::StreamCpuAsync;
+using Queue = a::queue::QueueCpuAsync;

 // Select a device to execute on. auto devAcc(a::dev::DevManT<Acc>::getDevByIdx(0));
-// Create a stream to enqueue the execution into.
+// Create a queue to enqueue the execution into.
-Stream stream(devAcc);
+Queue queue(devAcc);

 // Create a 1-dimensional work division with 256 blocks a 16 threads.
 auto const workDiv(alpaka::workdiv::WorkDivMembers<Dim, Size>(256u, 16u);